sawyerh/social-bartender/readme.txt

 echo: (boolean) Toggles the display of the generated list of links or return the list as an HTML text string to be used in PHP.
 Default = 1

+== Theme Developers ==

+If you would like to make your own icon set available to users in the Icon Box, just place the images inside of an "images/sb-icons" folder of your theme.

 == Credits / Support ==

 The Social Bartender plugin was created by Shaken and Stirred Web.
 If you find any bugs or have feature requests, please leave your feedback on the plugin's GitHub page.